Sanskrit verbs: Imperative

 The imperative uses the strong stem in all of the 1st person forms, as well as the 3rd person singular active.

-The 2nd person active may have no ending (class 5, class 8), -dhi (most of class 3,7, as well as class 1 ending in consonants), or -hi (class 9, class 3 in ā, and class 1 in vowels; these classes usually ended in laryngeals in Proto-Indo-European).
+The 2nd person active may have no ending (class 5, class 8), -dhi (most of class 3, class 7, as well as class 1 ending in consonants), or -hi (class 9, class 3 in ā, and class 1 in vowels; these classes usually ended in laryngeals in Proto-Indo-European).